Dynamical Programming for off-the-grid dynamic Inverse Problems

 \section{Results for the structure of \texorpdfstring{$\op{E}$}{E}}

-Here we prove Theorem~\ref{thm: structure of E} as a result of a sequence of simple lemmas.
+Here we prove Theorem~\Rref{thm: structure of E} as a result of a sequence of simple lemmas.
 We start with results for the linear term $\reg$.
 Throughout this section we fix lower semi-continuous $w\colon\HG\to\ci{0}{+\infty}$ for a complete separable metric space $\HG$ and define $\reg\colon\MC^+(\HG)\to\ci{0}{+\infty}$ by